dmranck/ticketutil/read-the-docs/source/Bugzilla.rst

 authentication, you need to generate the API key for your account by clicking on the API Keys section under your user preferences in Bugzilla.
-When creating a BugzillaTicket object, you can pass in a dictionary of the form {'api\_key': '} into the auth argument.
+When creating a BugzillaTicket object, you can pass in a dictionary of the form {'api\_key': <your_api_key>} into the auth argument.
 The code then authenticates for subsequent API calls.
 For more details, see: http://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication.

 .. code:: python